Lawrence Eagleburger: Stance on Middle Eastern conflict

-After serving in the Foreign Service for 27 years, Eagleburger retained an interest in foreign policy and was a familiar figure on current events talk shows.
-He caused some discussion with public comments about President George W. Bush's foreign policy.
+After serving in the Foreign Service for twenty-seven years, Eagleburger retained an interest in foreign policy and was a familiar figure on current events talk shows.
+His public comments about President George W. Bush's foreign policy sometimes generated controversy.
 In August 2002, Eagleburger questioned the timing of possible military action in Iraq, saying, "I am not at all convinced now that this is something we have to do this very moment."
 He did indicate he believed that Iraqi regime change could be a legitimate U.S. endeavor at some point, but that at that time he did not believe the administration was fully prepared for such a conflict.
 In April 2003, following warnings by the Bush administration to the government of Syria, Eagleburger condemned the possibility of military action in Syria or Iran, saying that public opinion would not support such a move and that "If President Bush were to try it now, even I would feel he should be skinned alive."

-On January 5, 2006, he participated in a meeting at the White House of former Secretaries of Defense and State to discuss United States foreign policy with Bush administration officials.
-On November 10, 2006 it was announced that he would replace Secretary of Defense designate Robert Gates in the Iraq Study Group.
+On January 5, 2006, he participated in a meeting at the White House of former secretaries of defense and state to discuss United States foreign policy with Bush administration officials.
+On November 10, 2006 it was announced that he would replace secretary of defense–designate Robert Gates in the Iraq Study Group.

 After the election of Iranian president Mahmoud Ahmadinejad, Eagleburger seemed to think that Iran was moving in a direction which may at some point call for military action, saying in an interview that while "we should try everything else we can first", at some point it would probably be necessary to use force to ensure that Iran did not obtain or use nuclear weapons.

 He was chairman of the board of trustees for The Forum for International Policy, and a member of the Washington Institute for Near East Policy (WINEP) Board of Advisors.

 2008 presidential election

 Before the Republican primaries, Eagleburger endorsed John McCain for president.
 In an NPR interview on October 30, 2008, he described McCain's running-mate Sarah Palin as "not prepared" for top office.
 He also stated that many vice presidents have not been ready.
 The next day, in an interview on Fox News, he retracted his comments about Palin.

-On October 30, 2008, on the Fox News Channel, Eagleburger referred to Democratic presidential nominee Barack Obama as a "charlatan", citing his fundraising methods and other aspects of his presidential campaign.
+On October 30, 2008, on the Fox News Channel, Eagleburger referred to Democratic presidential nominee Barack Obama as a "charlatan," citing his fundraising methods and other aspects of his presidential campaign.

 Death

 Eagleburger died of pneumonia at the University of Virginia Medical Center in Charlottesville, Virginia, on June 4, 2011.
-He was 80 years old and had lived outside Charlottesville since 1990.
+He was eighty years old and had lived outside Charlottesville since 1990.
 He is survived by his three sons.